noahdietz/swagger-travel-groups/README.md

 invite their friends to travel with them and determine the optimal mode of transportation for their trip.

-This is strictly an API defined in Swagger.
-The controllers are implemented to return mock data or input depending on the operation called.

 ## swagger-ui
 In order to view the Travel Groups API, start the project by running the following command in the travel-groups directory: